OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/final_structure.jpg" width="400px"/>

 As soon as IntelliJ is done indexing the code, you can browse it just like any normal Java project.
 Note that many of the decompiled packages, classes and methods have weird one-letter names... this is because the bytecode has been "minified" with ProGuard at build time.
-This is a a basic type of obfuscation that makes the bytecode a bit more difficult to read, but with a fairly simple app like this one it won't cause you much of a headache - however, when analyzing a more complex app, it can get quite annoying.
+This is a basic type of obfuscation that makes the bytecode a bit more difficult to read, but with a fairly simple app like this one it won't cause you much of a headache - however, when analyzing a more complex app, it can get quite annoying.

 A good practice to follow when analyzing obfuscated code is to annotate names of classes, methods and other identifiers as you go along.
 Open the <code>MainActivity</code> class in the package <code>sg.vantagepoint.a</code>.
 The method <code>verify</code> is what's called when you tap on the "verify" button.
 This method passes the user input to a static method called <code>a.a</code>, which returns a boolean value.
 It seems plausible that <code>a.a</code> is responsible for verifying whether the text entered by the user is valid or not, so we'll start refactoring the code to reflect this.